Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Characters must be 18+, Players must be 18+.

-- Character Names must be realistic for the time period.
-Names are forbidden from being Historical Character names, Famous Names, Television/Movie Character names, or names relating to Meme Culture/Pop Culture.
-Names that are also a reference or combination of names falling into the aforementioned categories are also against the rules.
+- Character names must fit the time period.
+Names of historical, famous, TV/movie, or meme/pop culture figures are forbidden.
+Any reference or combination of these is also against the rules.

 - All names should strive to be unique and avoid having the same name as another active player.

 - You must be in character on the server at all times.
 Roleplay through the encounters in front of you.
 If there is a rule break, report it AFTER the scenario has completed.
 (This does not pertain to major rule breaks like hacking, racism, sexual abuse, or major harassment).

-- If you intend to engage in hostile RP (eg. robbing) it is HIGHLY RECOMMENDED that you record using Medal or some other platform in case your scene becomes involved in a ticket with a rule break in question.
+- If you plan hostile RP, like robbing, we highly recommend you record the scene in case of tickets about rule breaks.

 # Discord Rules